Avidity-Dev/tachi/README.md

 # tachi

+_"legitimate salvage..."_ 🚀

 > **⚠️ WARNING: This project is under active development and is NOT release-ready.**
 >
 > This software is currently in a pre-release state and should not be used in production environments.
 Features may be incomplete, unstable, or subject to breaking changes without notice.
 Official release is pending.

 A CLI tool for generating production-ready GitHub Actions workflows and Azure Container Apps configurations.
 Tachi automates the creation of CI/CD pipelines with support for multiple deployment strategies, dynamic PR environments, and multi-service applications.

-Developed for internal use at Avidity Biosciences to deploy resources to cloud environments. __Currently only supports Azure Container Apps.__
+Developed for internal use at Avidity Biosciences to deploy resources to cloud environments. **Currently only supports Azure Container Apps.**

 ## Features

 - 🚀 **Multiple Deployment Strategies**

   - `trunk-direct`: Simple deployment directly to production on merge
   - `trunk-release`: Tag-based releases without staging
   - `trunk-release-stage`: Full pipeline with staging environment

 - 🔄 **Dynamic PR Environments**

   - Automatic environment creation for each pull request
   - Environment URLs posted as PR comments
   - Automatic cleanup when PRs are closed

 - 📦 **Multi-Service Support**

   - Configure multiple services in a single project
   - Independent scaling and resource allocation
   - Internal and external service types